tbensky/PhysicsLabs/README.md

 ### Zener Diode Breakdown

 A zener diode will start to sporadically conduct as it's Zener voltage is slowly approached.
+This idea and lab is based on [this paper](https://eprint.iacr.org/2016/884.pdf).
 The conduction can be see as 100mV, microsecond-long "blips" on an oscillscope.
 Here is a sample.

 ![Image of slit](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/PulseIntervalTiming/Images/spikes.png)